 Home of the WES Wildcats!

-We are pleased to inform you that the School Board of Levy County will be implementing a new option available to schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Option (CEO) for the 2013-2014 school year.
-Williston Elementary and the other schools in the district will provide healthy breakfasts and lunches each day at no charge for ALL students enrolled in that CEO school during the 2013-2014 School Year.
+We are pleased to inform you that the School Board of Levy County will be implementing a new option available to schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Option (CEO) for the 2015-2016 school year.
+Williston Elementary and the other schools in the district will provide healthy breakfasts and lunches each day at no charge for ALL students enrolled in that CEO school during the 2015-2016 School Year.
+To see the daily menu, please click on the link here.
+Or you can navigate to it from anywhere on our site using the top menu bar under Information and Breakfast / Lunch Menus.

 What's going on at our school?